gaiafabbri/S-C/README.md

 # S-C Project description
 The project compares machine learning techniques for classifying signal and background images, utilizing two main approaches: one based on the TMVA (Toolkit for Multi-Variate Analysis) packages and the other on Python frameworks such as TensorFlow-Keras, PyTorch, and XGBoost for BDT classification.
-In particular, the comparison includes CNN, DNN, and BDT algorithms.
+In particular, the comparison includes Convolutional Neural Network (CNN), Deep Neural Network (DNN), and Boosted Decision Trees (BDT) algorithms.
 For TMVA, these algorithms are employed directly, while in Python, CNN is implemented using both Keras-TensorFlow and PyTorch, BDT uses XGBoost classifier, and DNN classification is based on Keras-TensorFlow methods.
 The models are evaluated based on precision, accuracy, F1-score, and ROC curve.

 The results are obtained using a dataset of 16x16 images, containing 100,000 images each for signal and background (totaling 200,000 images).
 This dataset is generated with parameters such as: 100,000 events (n), image height and width of 16 bins each (nh = nw = 16), and each bin is filled with 10,000 events (nRndmEvts).
 The signal and background distributions have a 5% difference in standard deviation (delta_sigma), and Gaussian noise of 5 is added to each bin of the signal (pixelNoise).
 Within each bin, data are generated using Gaussian distributions centered on the values obtained from the fits of two functions, with additional Gaussian noise.